 SJW Group is a publicly traded holding company headquartered in San Jose, California.
 SJW Group is the parent company of San Jose Water Company, SJWTX, Inc. and SJW Land Company.
 Together, San Jose Water Company and SJWTX, Inc. provide water service to more than one million people in San Jose and nearby communities in California, and in Canyon Lake and nearby communities in Texas.
 SJW Land Company owns and manages commercial real estate investments.

 About Connecticut Water Service, Inc.

-This press release contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended.
+This document contains forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995, as amended.
 Some of these forward-looking statements can be identified by the use of forward-looking words such as “believes,” “expects,” “may,” “will,” “should,” “seeks,” “approximately,” “intends,” “plans,” “estimates,” “projects,” “strategy,” or “anticipates,” or the negative of those words or other comparable terminology.